Bible verses about: Jesus Christ

 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

-For it is not possible that the blood of bulls and goats could take away sins.
 Therefore, when He came into the world, He said:

 "Sacrifice and offering You did not desire,

 But a body You have prepared for Me.